How Compassion Gives You Courage

 - Read: The Gifts of Imperfection by Brene Brown

 5. Make a commitment to do something every day that will have a meaningful impact on someone else’s life.
-Take this opportunity to be creative, but at the same time no need to put too much pressure on yourself.
-Calling your granny, buying food for a homeless person you see on the street, saying yes to a not-for-profit project are wonderful ways to help that don’t necessarily require much time or effort, but the ripple effects of your acts and the seeds you are planting will leave a beautiful legacy in human civilization.
+Call your granny, buy food for a homeless person you see on the street, say yes to a not-for-profit project – these are wonderful ways to help that don’t necessarily require much time or effort, but the ripple effects of your acts and the seeds you are planting will leave a beautiful legacy in human civilization.

 If you don’t believe in the power of your actions, I leave you with this final quote for the day: “If you think you are too small to make a difference, try sleeping with a mosquito” – His Holiness the Dalai Lama.